-- Each Exhibitor needs their own registration form for all animals requiring a pen, stall, or cage.
+- Exhibitors need their own registration form for all animals requiring a pen, stall or cage.
 Only one exhibitor per form.
-This includes all livestock beef, sheep, swine, goats and horses, alpacas, llamas, rabbits, poultry, cavies, and birds. - An animal fee is required for EACH exhibit registered on the form. - Registration is considered completed only when the exhibitor fee and all animal fees are paid.
-Please submit registration form and fees no later than July 15. - The Fair will assign Exhibitor Number.
-Your Exhibitor Ticket and receipt will be mailed to you.
-Please be sure your mailing address is the correct address. - Due to limited space, Douglas and Chelan County residents will be given first option for pen/stall/cage space.
-Exhibitors from other counties will be notified if space is not available. - Most exhibits will share pen/stall/cage space due to limited exhibit areas.
+This includes all livestock (beef, sheep, swine and goats), horses, alpacas, llamas, rabbits, poultry, cavies and birds. - An animal fee is required for EACH exhibit registered on the form. - Registration is considered complete only when the exhibitor fee and all animal fees are paid.
+Please submit registration form and fees no later than July 15. - An Exhibitor Number will be assigned by the Fair.
+Your Exhibitor Ticket and receipt will be mailed to you so please make sure your address is correct (per the US Postal Service). - Due to limited space, Douglas County residents will be given first option for pen/stall/cage space.
+Exhibitors from other counties will be notified if space is not available. - Most exhibits will be sharing pen/stall/cage space due to limited exhibit areas.
 The Barn Superintendent will assign space a week before the Fair.